qut-dmrc/DMRC_Academic_Twitter_Archive_Collector/README.md

 ### Who is this for?

 ------------------------------------
-This program is intended for researchers at the Digital Media Research Centre who wish to collect Twitter data from the archive (more than one week in the past), and have these data pushed automatically to Google BigQuery.
+This tool is intended for researchers at the Digital Media Research Centre who wish to collect data from the Twitter archive (more than one week in the past), and have these data pushed automatically to Google BigQuery.

 <br>